osmarks/website/blog/other-stuff.md

 ---
 title: Other things you may like
-description: A nonexhaustive list of... content/media... which I like and which you may also be interested in as a visitor of my site.
+description: A nonexhaustive list of media which I like and which you may also be interested in as a visitor of my site.
 created: 11/06/2020
 updated: 15/07/2024
 slug: otherstuff